 CTE and ELOs are helping students find their passions and explore careers they hadn’t considered, like Audrey Carlson, a senior at Concord High School.

 “I just wanted to learn some useful life skills, but fell in love with my automotive technician course.
 I fell in love with it, and decided not to do liberal arts–I want to do mechanical engineering with an associate’s in Automotive Technology,” Carlson told the committee.

 Now, Carlson is working with data and robotics as part of an ELO for math and science to further her college and career goals.

 The Drive to 65 Act also includes provisions to define key terms for lawmakers and a requirement that the state council on CTE report progress towards the goal to the legislature to track progress.

 “The power of data, reporting, and definitions cannot be underscored enough.
-This is a tremendous moment in New Hampshire’s drive to ensuring all students are college and career ready”, noted Jessica Rodriguez, Director of the NH Alliance for College and Career Readiness–a project of Reaching Higher NH.
+This is a tremendous moment in New Hampshire’s drive to ensuring all students are college and career ready”, noted Jessica Rodriguez, former Director of the NH Alliance for College and Career Readiness–a project of Reaching Higher NH.

 Learn more about the New Hampshire Alliance for College and Career Readiness, a project of Reaching Higher NH, at https://thenhalliance.org/ and read the latest news on initiatives in New Hampshire: